Human Resources

 The Duty of Care: Protection Instead of Distrust

-Signaling: A Quality Mark for High Potentials
+Signaling: A Quality Mark for High-Potentials

-The “European Way”: Validation Instead of Investigation
+The 'European Way': Validation Instead of Investigation

-American methods, which often intrude deeply into privacy (“digging up dirt”), are not compatible with the European understanding of data protection and workers’ rights.
-The “European Way of Trust” that Indicium represents draws a clear line here.
+American methods, often intruding deeply into privacy ('digging up dirt'), do not align with the European understanding of data protection and employee rights.
+The 'European Way of Trust' that Indicium advocates draws a clear line here.

 The Art of Communication

-Template for Your Candidate Communication
+Template for Candidate Communication

 Subject: The Next Steps in Our Onboarding Process